 Rays: Manta Rays, Mobula Rays, Stingrays, Skates & Electric Rays

-Forty-two species of rays from 9 families and 3 orders have been found in Sri Lankan waters both inshore and out at sea in depths of up to 200m.
-Rays generally live and feed on planktonic animals at the bottom or close to it – one notable exception is the Oceanic manta ray, which glides through the open ocean feeding on plankton near surface to depths of up to 1,000m.
+Forty-two species of rays from 9 families and 3 orders are believed to be found in Sri Lankan waters both inshore and out at sea in depths of up to 200m.
+Rays generally live and feed on planktonic animals at the ocean bottom or close to it – one notable exception is the Oceanic manta ray, which glides through the open ocean feeding on plankton near surface and to depths of up to 1,000m.
 It is the largest ray which can grow up to 7m across and can weigh 1.5 to 2 tonnes!
 Female is larger than male.
 Reef mantas are smaller and about half the size of the Giant manta.
 Mobulas are also smaller with a wingspan of about 2 to 3m and are found in schools.

 Ray fisheries in Sri Lanka is notably one of the largest in the world and is primarily driven by an export industry for gill rakers where most profits are made outside Sri Lanka.
 Although gill rakers are used in Chinese medicine there is no scientific proof that they have any medicinal value.